WASdev/sample.DefaultApplication/README.md

 ## Final Code

-Take a look at the find the final code in the [modernized folder](./modernized).
+Take a look at the final code in the [modernized folder](./modernized).
 Here is the code structure after all the updates were made:

 ```
 cthigh@us.ibm.com@Cindys-MacBook-Pro modernized (master) $ tree .